kevinlights/booksmartquartet/rules.md

 * Camouflage: a book presents as a different color (ranger/barbarian)
 * Sneak: hide inventory from other players (rogue)

+## Revised abilities

+* Pickpocket, take a book from an opponent when in range (rogue)
+* Stomp - stomping near an enemy causes them to drop a book (barbarian)
+* Book Exchange - spell will exchange books from medium distance (mage)

 ## Inventory limit

 The player inventory can hold 5 items.
 If a sixth item is acquired, the first is dropped.